Explore and validate relationships in semantic models and dataframes

 fabric.list_relationships("my_dataset")

-The previous code shows the list_relationships function is called with a Power BI semantic model called my_dataset.
+The preceding code calls the list_relationships function with a Power BI semantic model called my_dataset.
 The function returns a pandas DataFrame with one row per relationship, allowing you to easily explore and analyze the relationships within the semantic model.

-Your notebook, semantic model (Power BI dataset), and Lakehouse can be located in the same workspace or in different workspaces.
+Your notebook, Power BI dataset semantic model, and lakehouse can be located in the same workspace or in different workspaces.
 By default, SemPy tries to access your semantic model from:

-• the workspace of your Lakehouse, if you've attached a Lakehouse to your notebook.
+The workspace of your lakehouse, if you attached a lakehouse to your notebook.

-If your semantic model isn't located in the default workspace that SemPy tries to access, you must specify the workspace of your semantic model when you call a SemPy method.
+If your semantic model isn't located in either of these workspaces, you must specify the workspace of your semantic model when you call a SemPy method.

-The following code shows how to use the plot_relationship_metadata function
+The following example shows how to use the plot_relationship_metadata function:

 import sempy.fabric as fabric